 Today Show producers asked us to encourage families to become better at household budgeting.
-The simple and effective household budget system we’ve used since 1982 has helped us save more than $300,000 and has been adopted by thousands of people worldwide!
+Our simple and effective household budget book system we’ve used since 1982 has helped us save more than $300,000 and has been adopted by thousands of people worldwide!
 If you want your money to go further, this easy to use budget system is for you!

 If you want more information read our household budgeting Q&A at the bottom of this page.